rulewis/journey-optimizer.en/help/using/user-interface.md

 >[!NOTE]
 >
->To get the best out of [!DNL Customer Journey Management], we recommend using Chrome as your Internet browser.
-The interface is displayed in the language defined in IMS.
-If your IMS language is not supported by [!DNL Customer Journey Management], the interface is displayed in English.
->
 >This documentation is frequently updated to reflect recent changes in the product.
-However, some screenshots can slightly differ from the product's interface.
+However, some screenshots can slightly differ from your user interface.

 ## Workspace {#cjm-workspace}

 Use the links on the left to browse capabilities.
 The **[!UICONTROL Recents]** list provides shortcuts to the recently created or updated messages, events and journeys.
-This list displays their creation and modification dates and status.
+This list shows their creation and modification dates and status.

 ![](assets/cjm-home.png)

-Key concepts when browsing the user interface are detailled in the [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html?lang=en#adobe-experience-platform-ui-guide).
+Key concepts when browsing the user interface are detailled in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html?lang=en#adobe-experience-platform-ui-guide).

+## Browser and language support

+Adobe [!DNL Journey Optimizer] interface is designed to work optimally in the latest version of Google Chrome.
+You might have trouble using certain features on older versions or other browsers.

+User interface is currently available in the following languages:

+* English
+* French
+* German

+Your default interface language is determined by the preferred language specified in your user profile.

+To change your language:

+* Click **Edit Preferences** from your avatar, on the top right.
+* Then click **Visit Adobe Account** to access your Adobe profile.
+* Select the **Notifications** tab on the top and click **Preferences**.
+* Select your preferred language and click **Save**.

+>[!NOTE]
+>
+>You need to sign out and sign in again to [!DNL Journey Optimizer] to apply changes.

 ## Search and filter{#section_lgm_hpz_pgb}